 1. Start The Day With Fenugreek Water

 Drink fenugreek soaked water first thing in the morning (add two teaspoons of fenugreek seeds to a cup of water (375 ml) and let them soak overnight), 30 minutes before breakfast.
-Avoid adding fenugreek seeds to detox water if you have hypoglycemia.
-Instead, you can have lime water with a teaspoon of organic honey.
+Avoid adding fenugreek seeds to detox water if you have hypoglycemiai XA condition in which blood glucose level becomes lower than the normal range and causes confusion, heart palpitations, and anxiety. .
+Instead, you can have lime water.

 2. Have A High-Protein Breakfast

-A high-protein breakfast, like protein powder smoothies and eggs and bacon, helps in keeping you full for a long duration.
+Wondering how to lose belly fat with this method?
+A high-protein breakfast, like protein powder smoothies and eggs or Greek yogurt and oatmeal, helps in keeping you full for a long duration.
 Proteins take longer to digest and hence increase satiety.